 It’s normal to be a little hesitant about practicing self-care when you’re new to it.
 That’s why I recommend starting with practicing spiritual self care.
 Regardless of how it sounds, it’s not only for religious people.
 Spiritual self care is about finding ways to connect with nature, ourselves, or a higher being.
 Many people underestimate the importance of taking care of the spirit.
 Our spirits give us truths, values, beliefs and make up the core of who we are.

-So, if you’re new to self-care or you want to add a few more activities into your routine, then here are a few spiritual life changing self care practices.
+So, if you’re new to self-care or you want to add a few more activities into your routine, then here are a few spiritual self care practices that will change your life.

 Gratitude is one of my favorite forms of spiritual self care.
 It’s easy and requires zero dollars.
 There are many ways you can practice gratitude, whether it’s through journaling or simply saying thank you to someone.
 Practicing gratitude helps improve your health, boost mood, increase happiness, lower mortality rates, and shift your mindset.
 It teaches you how to look on the bright side of certain situations and promotes healthy social connections.